10 BEST Things To Do In Ushuaia, Argentina In 2026

 If seeing penguins up close is on your bucket list, then a penguin tour to Martillo Island is a must-do in Ushuaia!
 There is only one authorized company, Piratour, that allows visitors to walk among the penguins on the island itself, giving you the rare chance to observe Magellanic and Gentoo penguins in their natural habitat.

-When to Visit: Penguins are present on Martillo Island from mid-October to mid-April, so plan accordingly if you want to see them.
+Tours to Martillo Island operate from October to March, so plan accordingly if penguin tour is something you would like to do.

 The tour starts with a scenic drive along Ruta 3 to Estancia Harberton, a historic ranch.
 After a short guided visit, you’ll hop into a zodiac boat for a quick 15-minute ride across the Beagle Channel to the island.